Climate Science

 Reputable Sources

 Not all sources of information are created equal.
 Go to scientific organizations for your science–not to entertainment media, popular news, blogs, radio, or op-ed articles.
-Every scientific organization in the world has come to the same general conclusions about human-caused climate change: the Earth is warming, it's us, we're sure enough to act, and it's urgent.
+Every scientific organization in the world has come to the same general conclusions about human-caused climate change: the Earth is warming, it's mostly from fossil fuel pollution, and it's a serious threat that requires immediate attention.
+See below for some of the most significant scientific reports.

 There is scientific consensus about this understanding: climate.nasa.gov/scientific-consensus.